 Located in an attractive valley surrounded by conifer-covered hills, this park features a campground next to what used to be a small lake created by a dam across the Eel River.
 Overlooking the former lake is the elegant Benbow Inn, built in the 1920s.
 Sadly a four-lane highway now cuts right through the middle of the campground and past the inn's otherwise splendid terrace.
-What's more, to save on maintenance and seismic retrofitting costs and to protect the salmon, the artificial lake is no longer filled, leaving a less-than-scenic gravel lakebed.
-In fact the park's name has been changed from "Benbow Lake State Recreation Area" to just "Benbow State Recreation Area"
+What's more, to save on maintenance and seismic retrofitting costs and to protect the salmon, the dam was removed in 2017, leaving a less-than-scenic gravel lakebed.
+The park's name used to be "Benbow Lake State Recreation Area", but the word "Lake" has been removed.

-It's not possible to park anywhere near the trailhead.
-You have to park in the day-use area across the river, ford the river, and walk a half-mile to the trailhead.
+It's not possible to park anywhere near the trailhead; you have to park in the day-use area across the river, ford the river, and walk a half-mile to the trailhead.
 The trail can't be reached if the river is too high to cross.

 Click here to see the trailhead location in Google Maps.

 Starting from the day use area, head down toward the river and turn left.
 Cross under the freeway to reach a shallow spot where you can ford the river (it's only about 3 inches deep at the end of summer, but there's a lot of algae and the rocks are slippery), and continue along the gravelly beach on the other side until you see a path leading up the slope to your right.
 Take the path into the campground and turn right when you reach the paved road.
 Cross under the freeway again.
 In a few more yards you'll see the trailhead directly in front of you.